djackreuter/mssql_enum/README.md

 * Can find linked MSSQL servers and execute code on those as well.

 _Command execution does not return the command output.
 Best to use it to execute a reverse shell._

+Compile with `cargo build`

+Run the sql.exe file and follow prompts.